 Dr. Zoe Andrews is a Research Associate with interests in dependability, architectural modelling, formal methods, probability, systems of systems and cyber-physical systems.
 She currently works on the TAMS4CPS project where she assists in the creation of a strategic collaboration agenda between the EU and US on modelling and simulation of cyber-physical systems.
 Her current research focuses on modelling and analysis of dependability attributes, primarily at the architectural level.

-) on "Continuous Probability Distributions in Model-Based Specification Languages" in 2012.
-This investigated ways in which stochastic reasoning could be combined with logical reasoning for the specification and analysis of fault-tolerant systems.
+Zoe was awarded her PhD (supervised by Prof. John Fitzgerald) on "Continuous Probability Distributions in Model-Based Specification Languages" in 2012.
+This investigated ways in which probabilistic reasoning could be combined with logical reasoning for the specification and analysis of fault-tolerant systems.

 Zoe also spent two years working on ReSIST, where she was responsible for compiling and contributing to a library of metadata-based descriptions of resilience mechanisms and providing support for decision making over such mechanisms.

 Zoe has a BSc in Statistics and Computer Science, and an MSc in Process Analytics and Quality Technology, both from Newcastle University.